-All Mercy College students are required to have a college e-mail account.
-An e-mail account is assigned to students when admitted, including a user name and password.
-The e-mail account will be used to send important correspondence from the college.
-E-mail accounts should be checked daily.
-All e-mail is the property of Mercy College.
-The user name will always be the same, but passwords may be changed at any time.
-However, if you forget your password, you will need to contact the Mercy College IT department.
+All Mercy College students are required to have a college email account.
+An email account is assigned to students when admitted, including a user name and password.
+The email account will be used to send important correspondence from the college.
+Email accounts should be checked daily.
+All email is the property of Mercy College.
+The user name will always be the same, passwords may not be changed without the authorization of the Manager of Information Services.
+If you forget your password, you will need to contact the Mercy College IT department.